ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 We encourage publishers to carefully consider the value of publishing any personal information  as part of their 360Giving data and discourage sharing of special category data (including racial or ethnic origin and health information).

 Before making a decision on including personal data:
-- Review the ICO’s [Key definitions of the data protection act](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/key-definitions/what-is-personal-data/) to understand the difference between non-personal data, personal data and sensitive personal data;
+- Review the ICO’s <a href="https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/key-definitions/what-is-personal-data/" target="_blank">Key definitions of the data protection act</a> to understand the difference between non-personal data, personal data and sensitive personal data;
 - Review the ICO’s [Guide to data protection](https://ico.org.uk/for-organisations/guide-to-data-protection/) to understand your organisation’s obligations;
 - Ensure your organisation has the power to [share the data](https://ico.org.uk/for-organisations/data-sharing-information-hub/).